JeffJetton/pysim6502/README.md

 ### Example of Use

 Run the `sim.py` file to start.
-Try entering `bus` to view details of the Bus object currently being used by the CPU":
+Try entering `bus` to view details of the Bus object currently being used by the CPU:

     python sim.py
     sim> bus